Notions (sewing): Origins

 The roots of notions trace back around 25,000 years to the discovery of bone needles, a crucial tool in stitching garments made from fur.
 These early sewers also utilized thimbles to guard against occasional finger pricks, as evidenced by ancient artifacts.
-The emergence of buttons and buttonholes occurred during the European Crusades, around 500 years later, as Christian armies encountered novel practices in faraway regions.
-The landscape of sewing changed dramatically with the introduction of machine-made cotton thread in England, approximately half a millennium after the Crusades, facilitating the craft on a global scale.
+The emergence of buttons and buttonholes in Europe occurred during the European Crusades, as Christian armies encountered novel practices in faraway regions.
+The landscape of sewing changed with the introduction of machine-made cotton thread in England, approximately 500 years after the Crusades.

 1700s

-The 18th century stands out as a transformative period for notions.
 The first sewing needle factory opened in Germany in 1730, and the first mechanical needle was manufactured 25 years later.
-Although no surviving sewing machine from that era has been discovered, the groundwork for such a device was unmistakably laid.

 1800s

-Notions continued to evolve with the prominence of brass buttons as favored fasteners during the War of 1812, spurred by the establishment of the Waterbury Button Company.
+Notions continued to evolve with the prominence of brass buttons as fasteners during the War of 1812, spurred by the establishment of the Waterbury Button Company.
 The subsequent development of twisted cotton thread set the stage for the midcentury invention of the sewing machine.
-In 1851, Isaac Singer marked a significant milestone by founding the Singer sewing machine empire.
-Today, antique sewing tools attract collectors due to their rich history and practical utility.
-Galleries frequently showcase vintage sewing artifacts from diverse corners of the world, providing opportunities to build captivating collections without a substantial financial investment.
+In 1851, Isaac Singer set up what became the Singer sewing machine empire.
+Today, antique sewing tools attract collectors.